-Man killed in crash at Hunters Creek apartment complex
+Man, 61, struck, killed by own car at Hunters Creek apartment complex

-ORLANDO, Fla. – A man was killed Thursday morning in a crash at an Orange County apartment complex, the Florida Highway Patrol said.
+ORLANDO, Fla. – A 61-year-old man was hit and killed by his own car after he got out to check on another car he struck while driving through an Orange County apartment complex, the Florida Highway Patrol said.

 The FHP said the fatal wreck occurred at 6:50 a.m. at the Colonial Grand at Heather Glen apartments off Heather Moss Drive in Hunters Creek, south of Orlando.